lczech/gappa/doc/md/assign.md

 ### Filtering (`--sub-taxopath`)

 Additionally, the tabulated output may be filtered (constrained) to include only a part of the taxonomy.
-This behavior is regulated via the `--sub-taxopath` option, and the result is printed to a file called `profile_filtered.tsv` in the specified output directory.
+This behavior is regulated via the `--sub-taxopath` option, and the result is printed to a file called `<prefix>profile_filtered.tsv` in the specified output directory.

 For this output, the normalization of the accumulated LWR and fraction columns only takes the specified subtaxonomy into account.
 This option is hence useful to get a more detailed view at a specific part of the taxonomy.